Slashdot Asks: Have You Switched To Firefox 57? - Slashdot

 Ghostery does not install in Pale Moon, so I use the Disconnect [mozilla.org] extension.
 Disconnect's interface is not as well-designed.

 Firefox is my browser of choice.
-(Score:2)
+(Score:3)

 Firefox is, and has been, my browser of choice.